The top 5 360-degree surveying cameras for mobile mapping in 2021.

 Price: € 3,999

 The Insta360 Pro is one of the top solutions for cinematic VR.
-It grants its users the ability to film and broadcast 360 and 360 3D images with an 8K resolution.
+It grants its users the ability to film and broadcast 360-degree and 3D 360-degree images with an 8K resolution.
 It also possesses the capability of real-time stitching and preview.

 The Pros:

-The camera’s technology offers the ability for the user to quickly film, edit and share content such as on Google Street View.
+The camera’s technology enables users to quickly film, edit, and share content, such as on Google Street View.

 The single biggest benefit it offers is its price.
 At only € 3,999, it is by far one of the most affordable cameras with 360 photo and video capabilities.
 However, as we will discuss, there is a reason it is so ‘cheap’.